 As his first term came to a close, he focused on bringing in crooks and embezzlers, such as Employment Services Director Ivanhoe Donaldson.
 Later, in December 1985, Donaldson pleaded guilty to stealing $190,000 in public funds during Barry’s first and second terms.
 Three months after that, Alphonse G. Hill, Barry’s deputy mayor for finance, resigned as a federal grand jury investigated his acceptance of $3,000 in payments from a city auditing contractor.

-Despite the fiscal warning signs and skulduggery behind the scenes, Wall Street gave D.C. its highest-ever credit rating, thus paving the way for more irresponsible deficit spending, graft and fiscal irresponsibility.
+Despite the fiscal warning signs and skulduggery behind the scenes, and with shades of 2020-21 Covid-1984 wealth transfer to the plutocrats stimulus – Wall Street gave D.C. its highest-ever credit rating, thus paving the way for more irresponsible deficit spending, graft and fiscal irresponsibility.

-Teflon Barry seemed to have mysterious “immunity protection” for his personal and drug-use indiscretions and his horrific governance.
+Teflon Barry (a plant?) seemed to have mysterious “immunity protection” for his personal and drug-use indiscretions and his horrific governance.
 At the same time, a drug epidemic was spreading in D.C.’s black community.
-The New Nationalist’s takeaway is that all of this was connected.
+Winter Watch’s takeaway is that all of this was connected.
 The “Teflon Mayor” amassed a very large campaign war chests, which included 100 paid campaign staff members, 2,000 volunteers and a bevy of major endorsements from newspapers, such as The Washington Post.
 He won his elections handily.
 Obviously, Barry would have been a highly compromised and controlled politician and subjected to innumerable brownstone operations.

 Barry loved to take vacations and travel at taxpayers’ expense.
 At the beginning of his third term in January 1987, a pair of blizzards buried Washington in 20 inches of snow while Barry was relaxing in sunny California on a six-day Super Bowl vacation trip.
 The day after the game, as Barry’s public works crews badly bungled the city’s road-clearing effort, the mayor partied with a friend named A. Jeffrey Mitchell, played tennis and enjoyed a manicure at the Beverly Hilton in Beverly Hills.
 He then collapsed and was rushed to the hospital in an ambulance.